UniFirst (UNF)

 Operating margin is an important measure of profitability as it shows the portion of revenue left after accounting for all core expenses – everything from the cost of goods sold to advertising and wages.
 It’s also useful for comparing profitability across companies with different levels of debt and tax rates because it excludes interest and taxes.

-Looking at the trend in its profitability, UniFirst’s operating margin might fluctuated slightly but has generally stayed the same over the last five years.
+Looking at the trend in its profitability, UniFirst’s operating margin decreased by 2.4 percentage points over the last five years.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.
+UniFirst’s performance was poor no matter how you look at it - it shows that costs were rising and it couldn’t pass them onto its customers.

-In Q1, UniFirst generated an operating profit margin of 5.2%, in line with the same quarter last year.
+In Q2, UniFirst generated an operating margin profit margin of 7.9%, in line with the same quarter last year.
 This indicates the company’s overall cost structure has been relatively stable.

 7. Earnings Per Share